Sounds of World War 2

 Compilation Lucio Agostini - Don’t Sit Under The Apple Tree (With Anyone Else But Me) (vocals Jack Allyson Singers) 1946 VE-Day Memories- Big Band Jazz Music of WW II in Canada

-Compilation Mart Kenney And His Western Gentlemen - Moonlight Becomes You Swing Canada Volume 2 Great Canadian Dance Bands 1938-49
+Compilation Ellis McLintock and His Orchestra - Ellis in Wonderland Swing Canada Volume 2 Great Canadian Dance Bands 1938-49

 Comments